izzy-shehan/3002-final-project/README.md

 ___

-requests to the api return a data row containing 2 integer fields – `factor` and `pi` – and a string value of the time the api call was made (`time`).
+requests to the api return a data row containing 2 integer fields – `factor` and `pi` – and a string key containing the time the api call was made (`time`).

 ```
 {'factor': 1, 'pi': 4.0, 'time': '2021-12-15 02:00:11'}